By 37Design |

 Whichever app you choose, remember that uploading is only half the battle.
 Large, unoptimized images slow down your site and hurt your search rankings.
 Here are a few tips that apply regardless of your upload method:

-• Set sensible WordPress media sizes — configure your thumbnail, medium, and large sizes in Settings > Media to avoid generating unnecessary image files.
+• Configure your thumbnail, medium, and large sizes in Settings > Media to avoid generating unnecessary image files.

 Frequently Asked Questions